byslee/shopper_challenge/README.md

 * Original starter code was a Rails app.
 I haven't used Ruby nor Rails in depth before.
 Gave it a try but ran into problems while trying to install Nokogiri, tried to fix it for ~1 hour.
 * Decided to write app in Python/Flask from scratch and then integrate with any necessary parts from the starter app.
 (Since I am familiar with Python, and Flask is a lightweight framework so it's easy and fast to get it set up.)
 * Design decisions/tradeoffs noted at bottom of this doc
+* Step-by-step instructions on how to run the app are below